Three Reasons to Work in the UK Leather Industry

 Saddlery is an ancient trade that dates back as far as Anglo-Saxon times.
 British saddlery has a global reputation for excellence, with handmade leather goods such as harnesses, bridles and saddles in high demand.
 Due to the high demand, equine industries contribute £700 million annually to the UK economy, with 1.8 million regular riders and 841,000 horses in Britain, creating many opportunities for work.

-Study a Leatherwork Course in London at Capel Manor College
+Study a Saddlery or Shoemaking Course in London at Capel Manor College

 Taught through practical demonstrations and hands-on workshops, our expert tutors can teach you the skills you need for a career working within the leather industries.